Feestig/ONORobot/src/opsoro/apps/facebook_live/facebook_sdk_setup.md

 Some need do permission, for example getting a user's e-mail address.

 And some need extra permission by getting your application reviewed by Facebook moderators (this may take days or weeks).
 There's a similar process for making your Facebook application public, **online** requires an accepted review.
+An example would be like things in the name of the user, this could be heavily abused so Facebook has to be strict at granting these permissions to app developers.

 Here is how to submit a review to get those extra Facebook features for your app: https://developers.facebook.com/docs/apps/review/feature